 A Parkinson’s diagnosis affects family members along with the person who is afflicted.
 Understanding what to anticipate as the illness progresses is the key to being prepared for the changes to come and to making life the very best it can be each and every day.

 Over the last few months, we have shared information about what to anticipate in the early and middle stages of Parkinson’s disease.
-Information has included what family members can do to best help a loved one with Parkinson’s and how Abby Senior Care, a provider of professional personal care in Denver, CO and the surrounding communities, can help.
+Information has included what family members can do to best help a loved one with Parkinson’s and how Abby Senior Care can help.
 In this closing segment in the series, we provide information about taking care of someone with late stage Parkinson’s disease.

 Late Stage Parkinson’s Disease